z0diacov/AI-digit-recognition/README.md

-A neural network written in C++ and a shell in the form of a website for it (The website is written purely for the shell)
+A neural network written in C++ and a shell in the form of a website for it.
+Important: The backend is a lightweight wrapper around the neural network executable.
+It was written as a quick integration prototype using FastAPI, without strict adherence to REST architecture.
+The focus was on fast experimentation and integration with file-based models rather than scalable API design or clean architecture.
+The server acts mainly as a bridge between the frontend and the neural core, with minimum abstraction and validation.